 Place them in the oven to roast.
 Half way through, take the sheet pan out and turn the rutabaga over to have another side brown.

-What Does Rutabaga Taste Like
+🥘 What Does it Taste Like

 If this is your first time trying a rutabaga, don’t worry.
 It has a slightly tangy flavor.
 This vegetable is a cross between a cabbage and a turnip and the resultant flavor is rich and earthy.
 It is often paired with carrots and the tangy and sweet mix blends well together.